 Once you complete the steps, you can connect to your computer using the modern Remote Desktop app (recommended).

-To enable Remote Desktop on Windows 11 with Control Panel, use these steps:
+To turn on the Remote Desktop with the Control Panel, use these steps:

 -